TomCrypto/fraunhofer/README.md

 Additional notes
 ----------------

-You can get cool transparent lens flare overlays from the resulting HDRI images by alphablending with black, by definition of wave superposition.
+You can get cool transparent lens flare overlays from the resulting HDR images by alphablending with black, by definition of wave superposition.

 This program wasn't designed to be extensible, so it's pretty quickly